Contact Us

 We welcome your comments and suggestions.
 Also contact us if you are interested in volunteering or donating to our vision of a world where rubbish is our energy.

-We are located at the same location as the offices of PLANNING Systems Services Ltd (PLANNING House) on Lower Kabete Road.
+We are located at PLANNING House on Lower Kabete Road.

 FAQs